 Exhibition previews, at St Carthage Hall and Lismore Castle Arts.

 The exhibitions will be launched by Olivia Laing, writer and critic.

 Image: Unfucking Titled (Detail), 2019.
 M. Dean.Courtesy the artist; Herald St, London and Mendes Wood, São Paulo.

 Niamh O’Malley, 2 June – 25 August

 Preview 1 June, 4-6pm

-O’Malley works with drawing, sculpture, painting, video, and recently also coloured glass.
-She is drawn to materials that display traces of their own making, labouring the surfaces of polished wood and graphite to the point of distraction.
+Niamh O’Malley works with drawing, sculpture, painting, video, and more recently glass.
+She is drawn to familiar materials that display traces of their own making, laboring the surfaces and edges of polished wood and graphite panels.